cybint/rt-002/README.md

-# rt-002
+# rt-002 (Under Development)

-Simple robot version 2
+Robot to aid in researching AI based autonomous systems of systems and IoT.